 The SRL-MOOC project examined how learners in Change 2011 MOOC plan, implement and reflect upon their learning goals, analysing similarities and differences in the use of SRL strategies by learners who are positioned on different points on the spectrum of SRL aptitude.
 In identifying the SRL activities and strategies used by the learners, we were specifically interested in finding out how individuals draw upon available resources, such as other people and artefacts, to plan and attain their learning goals, and what (digital) tools they use to do so.

-The research questions that guide the study are:
+The research questions that guided the study were:

 Data collection includes two consecutive stages.
-Firstly, self-regulatory aptitude profiles of participants will be determined using an SRL self-assessment instrument (questionnaire).
-Secondly, self-regulatory activities and strategies or participants will be identified through in-depth, semi-structured interviews.
-To allow systematic surfacing of strategies, interviews will be guided by a protocol structured into sets of questions related to planning, implementation and reflection practices.
-During the interviews, participants will be encouraged to use digital artefacts from the Change MOOC (blogposts, tweets, etc) to demonstrate their learning goal planning and attainment strategies.
+Firstly, self-regulatory aptitude profiles of participants were determined using an SRL self-assessment instrument (questionnaire).
+Secondly, self-regulatory activities and strategies or participants were identified through in-depth, semi-structured interviews.
+To allow systematic surfacing of strategies, interviews were guided by a protocol structured into sets of questions related to planning, implementation and reflection practices.
+During the interviews, participants were encouraged to use digital artefacts from the Change MOOC (blogposts, tweets, etc) to demonstrate their learning goal planning and attainment strategies.

 The survey and interview instruments are freely available from: http://figshare.com/authors/Colin_Milligan/100462 and may be used/amended with attribution.
 We have written up many of the project findings as blog posts on Colin Milligan's workblog: http://worklearn.wordpress.com/ One paper from this project has been written and accepted for publication in JOLT.
 Three further papers are planned, A conference presentation (based on the goal-setting behabviour which we observed) is planned for August 2013.
 See below: